 Your business can’t be everywhere… except that, well, it needs to be.
 If a customer gets in touch with your business, you need to be ready to meet that customer’s needs in a timely manner.
 Otherwise, dissatisfaction could set in on both sides.

 At the core of this situation is your company’s presence.
-If it isn’t sufficiently strong, then a unified communications system could help you to rectify that; here are several key reasons why.
+If it isn’t sufficiently strong, then an integrated communication platform could help you to rectify that; here are several key reasons why.

 Poor customer service: a lingering epidemic